πΏπ² Zambia

 Lusaka β The Heart of Zambia

-Known as “The Heart of Zambia,” Lusaka is a vibrant city that blend modernity with traditional Zambian culture.
-It serves as the political, economic, and cultural capital of Zambia, with a rich history dating back to its establishment in the 1930s.
-Today, Lusaka is a bustling metropolis, reflecting the spirit and resilience of the Zambian people.
+Known as “The Heart of Zambia,” Lusaka is a lively city that combines modern life with traditional Zambian culture.
+It is the political, economic, and cultural hub of Zambia, with a history that dates back to its founding in the 1930s.
+Today, Lusaka is a bustling city that reflects the energy and resilience of the Zambian people.

 π Timeline of Lusaka

-1964: Following independence, Lusaka becomes the capital of the Republic of Zambia.
+1964: After independence, Lusaka becomes the capital of Zambia.

-Today: Lusaka is a crucial hub for trade and commerce in Southern Africa.
+Today: Lusaka is a major trade and commerce hub in Southern Africa.

 Founded